sysnet4admin/_Lecture_k8s_starter.kit/README.md

 # kubernetes starter kit
-kubernetes course for new comer in Inflearn platform only
+kubernetes course for new comer in Inflearn platform only.